Award: Associate of Applied Science

 - Admission to Paul D. Camp Community College (PDCCC).

 - Graduation from high school with an overall GPA of 2.5 or better satisfactory completion of the GED.
 Must submit GED scores with application.

 - Complete PDCCC placement tests in English, reading, and mathematics.
 If scores indicate, the applicant will be required to successfully complete developmental courses prior to admission to nursing program.

 - Complete one unit of algebra, one unit of biology, and one unit of chemistry with a “C” grade or better.
 Deficiencies can be made up through approved developmental or college level courses.
 Developmental requirements must be completed before the student can begin nursing classes.

 - A curricular and cumulative college grade point average (GPA) of 2.5 or better in all related and general education requirements completed before admission into nursing program courses.

-- It is required that all applicants take and pass the Assessment Technologies Incorporated (ATI) Test of Essential Academic Skills (TEAS) prior to admission.
-The test can be taken once a semester and scores are valid for two years after testing.
-The test cost the applicant $45 for each attempt.
+- It is required that all applicants take and pass Kaplan Entrance Exam prior to admission.
+You will need to get 45th percentile to be considered for the RN program.
+The exam can be taken once a semester and scores are valid for two years after testing.
+The test cost is free for PDCCC students.
 The test is scheduled with the nursing program secretary.
 Applicants who do not meet the residential qualifications will be considered only if not all available admitted student slots are used.

 Admission Procedure: Applications to the nursing program are processed during specified application periods.
-Applications for the fall nursing program must be submitted by February 27 yearly.
-Applications for the Licensed Practical Nurse Bridge Program must be submitted by February 27 yearly.
+Applications for the fall nursing program must be submitted by February 26.
+Applications for the Licensed Practical Nurse Bridge Program must be submitted by February 26.